Our people in numbers

 We recognise that having the right culture drives a professional scepticism mindset and empowers our people to thrive with us and learn for a lifetime.
 Creating and nurturing the right culture improves audit quality and supports the effective delivery and growth of our business.
 We provide the right environment to support our people and give them opportunities to develop their skills and gain relevant experience.

 Our culture programme activities are foundational to our strategy in Audit.
-This programme of work has matured, and we have built resources, local networks and mechanisms to constantly embed that culture, with leaders demonstrating with leaders demonstrating the right behaviours.
+This programme of work has matured, and we have built resources, local networks and mechanisms to constantly embed that culture, with leaders demonstrating the right behaviours.

-Our eight Audit culture goals enable us to have continuity with the whole firm culture approach, while also accommodating the specific needs and dynamics of the Audit environment.
+Our eight Audit culture goals enable us to have alignment with the whole firm culture approach, while also accommodating the specific needs and dynamics of the Audit environment.

 Leaders are key in setting the tone and embodying the values we aspire to – and they also need to be accessible and available to colleagues.
 That is why we have continued to give colleagues the opportunity to share their views with leadership, through a variety of mechanisms such as open forums and informal events.

-We participate in a number of public interest initiatives such as the Spring Report on audit quality, as well as running our Audit Committee Institute (also known as our Board Leadership Centre) and a wider investor engagement programme.
-For more information see Audit quality (External communication and engagement).
+We participate in a number of public interest initiatives such as the Spring Report on audit quality, as well as running our Audit Committee Institute (also known as our Board Leadership Centre) and a wider investor engagement programme - see the Audit quality (External communication and engagement section) of this report for more details.

-In our 2023 Global People Survey1 survey, 73% of Audit colleagues responded that they are encouraged to contribute to their community.
-This was an increase of 13 percentage points from the GPS in 2022.
+In our 2024 Global People Survey (GPS) survey, 70% of Audit colleagues responded that they are encouraged to contribute to their community and 74% feel that KPMG is socially responsible towards communities.

 Examples of our commitment to date include:

 When considering our talent, we strive to attract people from all backgrounds at every stage of their career and empower them to reach their full potential.
-To help us access diverse talent pools we have engaged with specialist recruitment agencies such as Auticon who improve the employment prospects of autistic people by helping find high quality careers for skilled neurodiverse adults.
+To help us access diverse talent pools we have engaged with specialist recruitment agencies such as Auticon who improve the employment prospects of autistic people by helping find high-quality careers for skilled neurodiverse adults.
 We also work with Gap Talent who help us reach and place Black heritage hires.
 In addition, we continue to invest in programmes such as Access Accountancy where all our KPMG Discovery work experience places are for candidates from low socio-economic backgrounds.
-We have enrolled our second cohort of colleagues into our Audit Black Heritage Talent programme, which explores numerous themes with internal and external speakers to support people in their career development and maximise their potential.
+Additionally, we launched our Cross Company Allyship Programme (CCAP) in 2021 which opens up opportunities for KPMG and client mentors and mentees of Black and/or Minority Ethnic heritage to gain experience and access networks from outside of their own organisations (without the need to move on).
+Since its inception, 45% of our mentees were either promoted or moved laterally and we have grown the programme fivefold.

 Wellbeing

 Our people are what make our firm a success.
 We recognise the importance of health and wellbeing in enabling our people to be at their best - so we make it a priority.
 We provide all our colleagues with extensive access to essential services, guidance and support networks, helping them thrive at work and at home.
-Examples include:
+We have a network of wellbeing ambassadors who promote wellbeing at a local level, and we have successfully piloted Mental Health First Aiders in a Performance Group within Audit.
+We are providing training to HR Business Partners to expand the network.

 Driving quality through fair opportunity